 Chlorophytum comosum Hawaiian

 Hawaiian Spider Plant variety features green leaves with white stripes.
 But what sets it apart is the subtle hint of pink that often appears on the leaves, especially in favorable light conditions.
-These wide leaves with a touch of pink give the ‘Hawaiian’ curling spider plant a tropical and vibrant look.
+So, these wide leaves with a touch of pink give the ‘Hawaiian’ curling spider plant a tropical and vibrant look.

 Chlorophytum comosum Zebra